 You will be prompted to enter your root password, and then you will be successfully logged into the MariaDB database terminal:

-Congratulations, you have installed MariaDB on Rocky Linux 8.
+Congratulations, you have successfully installed MariaDB 10.6.

 Comments and Conclusion